HeinrichHartmann/data-sharing/README.md

     (branches, tags) pointt to nodes of the tree.
   - De-centralization.
 Git is de-central by design.
 There is no central git server.
 All git checkouts are equal.
   - Separate Hosting Service and Data Sharing.
-GitHub is the dominant platform for hosting and viewing git repositories.
-But it's by no means the only one.
+GitHub is the dominant platform for hosting and viewing git repositories, but it's by no means the only one.
 Everyone can install open source UIs like GitLab, or use alternative providers like BitBucket.
   - Plan for change.
 Codebases are under constant change by a variety of people.
 The very purpose of git is to manage changes in the code-base in a repository.